vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/solutions/Invoke-PcaDeployment.md

 Accept wildcard characters: False
 ```

-### -apiToken
+### -certificates

-The API Token for the VMware Cloud Service.
+The path to the directory containing the certificates to be used.

 ```yaml
 Type: String